tanay1337/toimer/README.md

   -h, hours                 Sets a timer for n hours

 KEYPRESSES:
-  p                         Pauses and resumes a timer r                         Pauses and resumes a timer
+  p                         Pauses (and resumes) a timer r                         Restarts a timer
 ```

 ## LICENSE